jasondlee/wildfly-micrometer-extension/README.md

 /subsystem=micrometer:add()
 ```

-Our subsystem is empty, as it has no attributes or child resources.
+Our subsystem is empty (_this will change_), as it has no attributes or child resources.

 As an example, __if__ the subsystem had an attribute called
 `test` which should be set to `10`, we would write its feature spec as